Our Story

 "On The Moment You Arrive Jonny Meyers pulls from soul, R&B, rock, reggae and even folk to create a record that sounds like what a young Elvis Costello may have made today - Elizabeth McQueen, Producer/Host KUTX Austin

 A look into Jonny’s career reads like an advertisement for pursuing music.
 Beginning with thumbing through every record he could get a hold on, Jonny’s fascination with a music career exploded after he got his first guitar at age 13, soon after playing his first paid gig at 16.
 Jonny then worked on the New York City jam-band circuit, playing clubs like The Wetlands and Tramps with his band Blue Bones.
 Shortly after, Jonny made a fateful move to Austin, Texas, where it was easier to live as a musician.
 A chance encounter with a ska singer-songwriter and the band The Stingers ATX was born.
 With The Stingers ATX, Jonny’s touring dreams came to fruition.
 Singing with Grover Records (Germany), The Stingers ATX toured all throughout Europe, promoting four studio albums, backing great Jamaican vocal legends from the 1960s, and playing large festivals dedicated to the preservation of Ska music.
 On the home front, Jonny and The Stingers ATX toured the US, most notably performing at Lincoln Center’s Millennium Stage.
-In addition, Jonny traveled solo to South America, performing Stingers music with backing bands in Argentina and Brazil.
-While the band performs a lot less frequently, The Stingers ATX continue to reunite for ska festivals, and will reunite in Köln, Germany for the Freedom Sounds festival in April 2022.
+In addition, Jonny traveled solo to South America, perfor in Köln, Germany for the Freedom Sounds festival in April 2022 and most recently a 2025 homecoming reunion show in Austin at renown reggae club The Flamingo Cantina, with The Slackers and The Bandulus.

 With such songwriting legends so close to home, Jonny knows he has big shoes to fill.
 Each new day above ground is an opportunity to work on new songs with fabulous musicians; to create something relevant that folks can really connect with.
-The road is long, the field is wide open and Jonny’s been around the block more than once or twice, but there's something in that Forest Hills water that makes for some great songs.
+The road is long, the field is wide open and Jonny’s been around the block more than once or twice, with many more twists and turns to come.

 On The Moment You Arrive, Jonny Meyers showcases his eclectic songwriting and powerful backing band to deliver both a fun musical journey along with reflective lyrics which I found very refreshing to listen to in these times.” - Matt Busch